pbrosnan/ntg/README.md

 So, for better or worse, it not longer possible to prove that 1=0 in Peano Arithmetic using the version of
 [peano.mm](https://github.com/metamath/set.mm/blob/develop/peano.mm)
-in distributed by metamath.
+distributed by metamath.
-For the time being, the version of peano.mm in this ntg git rep still proves 1=0, and, in fact, it proves that any wff in Peano Arithemetic is true.
+For the time being, the version of peano.mm in this ntg git rep still proves 1=0.
+I plan to change it soon though.
+So, if you want to be able to prove anything using this site, you need to act fast.

-## Future plans
+## Future goals

 My initial plan was to work on peano.mm until I got a proof of the irrationality of the square root of 2.
 My hope is that this development will